 Electric Bike Display

 Your display will show a range of information which could include battery level, range, speed, trip distance and your selected assistance mode.
 The information that your display shows will be dependent on the type of electric bike system that you choose as each system usually has an associated display type.
-For more information on electric bike displays take a look at our information on electric bike displays and controllers.

 If you’re wondering what it’s like to ride an electric bike and whether electric bikes are any good compared to traditional bikes then it might be worthwhile booking yourself a test ride at your local store.
 But in short, riding an electric bike feels very similar to riding a non-electric bike.
 You’ll still have to pedal just the same as a regular bike and change gears the only difference is that things will feel a little easier than usual.
 You’ll find hills a breeze, travel longer distances before feeling fatigued, conquer stronger headwinds and move off from a standing start with ease.